tier4/caret_doc/docs/design/software_architecture/index.md

 ## Configuration

 In the configuration, CARET expects users to complement structure definitions of a target application before visualizing data.
 Politely speaking, CARET expects users to define intra-node data paths and inter-node data paths to calculate response time.
-Extracting such definitions mechanically is difficult because this step requires structure of a target application.
+It's difficult to get their definition mechanically, so that users have to give.

-Structure definitions are stored in a object which is instantiated from Architecture class defined by [`caret_analyze`](./caret_analyze.md).
+Structure data of a targe application is stored in a object which is instantiated from Architecture class defined by [`caret_analyze`](./caret_analyze.md).
 CARET serves Python API to deal with the object to fulfill configuration step by running script.
 CARET is able to store the object to a YAML-based file to be reused.

 <prettier-ignore-start>